 A staggering amount of plastic in the oceans

 The fact that we dump 12 million tons of plastic into the sea every year is a staggering figure.
 This poses a severe threat to sea mammals and birds alike.
-They can not distinguish plastic from authentic food and eat plastic items like bags, toys, wrappings, lids, and similar pieces, filling their digestive systems with indigestible plastic and literally starving or chocking.
+They can not distinguish plastic from authentic food and eat plastic items like bags, toys, wrappings, lids, and similar pieces, filling their digestive systems with indigestible plastic and literally starving or choking.

 What you can do on a personal level

-Coming back to the supermarkets where an overuse of wrapping can be observed for fruits and vegetables, it would be good if we could all rethink a bit.
-Take your own bags from home, like cloth-bags or nets.
+Coming back to the supermarkets where overuse of wrapping can be observed for fruits and vegetables, it would be good if we could all rethink a bit.
+Take your own bags from home, like cloth bags or nets.
 You can also go to the weekly market where the vegetables and fruits are presented in boxes and you decide how much you want of this.

 I still have memories from my childhood when I accompanied my Mother to the weekly market in Holland.
 I am talking about the 1950s.
 She would shop having a basket on her arm, and often the goods were wrapped in the newspaper of the previous day.

 A new kind of supermarket

 In Amsterdam, Holland, a new type of supermarket has recently opened its doors.
 It is called Ekoplaza.
-This is a supermarket where glass, metal, carton and biodegradable plastic is used for wrapping the fresh foods.
+This is a supermarket where glass, metal, cartons, and biodegradable plastic are used for wrapping fresh foods.
 At first sight, it seems a brilliant idea but having a closer look; it is far from perfect.

 The best is to do your shopping with your own bags or baskets and not buy any plastic-wrapped foods.
 Especially not those vegetables and fruits which were designed as having their own wrapping in form of a peel.